michael-rapp/AndroidMaterialViews/README.md

 }
 ```

+Before version 2.0.0 this project was hosted on [Sourceforge](https://sourceforge.net/projects/androidmaterialviews).
+These older versions used the legacy Eclipse ADT folder structure and are not available as Gradle artifacts.

 ## Contact information

 For personal feedback or questions feel free to contact me via the mail address, which is mentioned on my [Github profile](https://github.com/michael-rapp).
 If you have found any bugs or want to post a feature request please use the [bugtracker](https://github.com/michael-rapp/AndroidMaterialViews/issues) to report them.